qpdf/qpdf/manual/cli.rst

 .. qpdf:option:: --json-object={trailer|obj[,gen]}

-   .. help: restrict which objects are in JSON
+   .. help: limit which objects are in JSON

       This option is repeatable.
 If given, only specified objects will be shown in the "objects" key of the JSON output.
 Otherwise, all